mathewgomas-alfred/mathewgomas.io/user_manual/python_scripting/krita_python_plugin_howto.rst

 Restart Krita and the button should now be laid out nicely.

-PyQT Signals and Slots
+PyQt Signals and Slots
 ----------------------

-We've already been using pyqt signals and slots already, but there are times where you want to create your own signals and slots.
+We've already been using PyQt signals and slots already, but there are times where you want to create your own signals and slots.
-`As pyQt's documentation is pretty difficult to understand <http://pyqt.sourceforge.net/Docs/PyQt4/new_style_signals_slots.html>`_, and the way how signals and slots are created is very different from C++ qt, we're explaining it here:
+`As pyQt's documentation is pretty difficult to understand <http://pyqt.sourceforge.net/Docs/PyQt4/new_style_signals_slots.html>`_, and the way how signals and slots are created is very different from C++ Qt, we're explaining it here:

-All python functions you make in pyQt can be understood as slots, meaning that they can be connected to signals like Action.triggered or QPushButton.clicked.
+All python functions you make in PyQt can be understood as slots, meaning that they can be connected to signals like Action.triggered or QPushButton.clicked.
 However, QCheckBox has a signal for toggled, which sends a boolean.
 How do we get our function to accept that boolean?

 First, make sure you have the right import for making custom slots: